muellerberndt/mini-agi/README.md

 	<img src="/static/avatar.jpg" height="320px"/>
 </p>

-A simple and effective autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
-MicroGPT aims to be as compact and reliable as possible.
+MicroGPT is a simple and effective autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
+It combines a robust prompt, a minimal set of tools, and  short-term memory (Chain of Thoughts).
+Data augmentation via vector stores will be added soon.

 ## Installation